caido/doc-developer/src/guides/distribution/store.md

 ## Step 3: Generate a key-pair

-Plugin package releases **must** be digitally signed to be installable in Caido.
+Plugin packages **must** be digitally signed to be installable in Caido.

-In order to sign your plugin package, you need to generate a public/private key-pair.
+To sign your plugin package, you need to generate a public/private key-pair.

 ::: info
   Plugin package signing is done using `Ed25519` public-key signatures.
 [Learn more](https://cendyne.dev/posts/2022-03-06-ed25519-signatures.html).